 What is a business plan outline?

-Depending on what you intend to do with your plan, you may not need all of this information right away.
+But, depending on what you intend to do with your plan, you may not need all of this information right away.
 If you’re going to speak with investors or pursue funding, then yes, you’ll need to include everything from this outline.
-But, if you’re using your plan to test an idea or help you run your business, you may want to opt for a lean plan.
+But, if you’re using your plan to test an idea or help run your business, you may want to opt for a one-page plan.
 This is a simpler and faster method that is designed to be updated and used day-to-day.

-If you’re unsure of which plan is right for you, check out our guide explaining the differences and use cases for each.
+If you’re unsure of which plan is right for you, check out our guide explaining the differences and use cases for each plan type.

-No matter the type of business plan you create, these are the seven basic sections you should include.
-Be sure to download your free business plan template so that you can start drafting your own plan as you work through this outline.
+No matter the type of business plan you create, these are the ten basic sections you should include.
+Be sure to download your free business plan template to start drafting your own plan as you work through this outline.